Looking for a Vietnam Tour itinerary? Look no further, here’s our detailed guide for things to do in Vietnam.

 Day 4 – Hoa Lu- Trang An – Mua cave trip (day trip morning 7 to evening 8).
 Night stay at Hanoi.

 Day 5 – Explore Hanoi.
-Leave by 5:30pm for bus to Phong Nha.
+Leave by 5:30 pm for the bus to Phong Nha.
 Travel overnight.

 Day 6 – Reach Phong Nha at 4.00 am in the morning.
 Paradise Cave and Phong Nha Cave.
 Night stay at Phong Nha.